Water polo players get $14 million in sex abuse settlement - WHIZ News

 LOS ANGELES (AP) — A dozen female water polo players who accused their coach of sexual abuse will split nearly $14 million after settling a lawsuit against USA Water Polo and a California club.

-The athletes alleged that International Water Polo Club and the national governing organization for the sport failed to protect them from abuse by coach Bahram Hojreh from 2012 to 2017.
+The athletes alleged that International Water Polo Club and the national governing body for the sport failed to protect them from abuse by coach Bahram Hojreh from 2012 to 2017.

-In an April ruling involving taekwondo competitors who once aspired to represent the U.S. at the Olympics, the California State Supreme court said that sports governing organizations have a duty to protect athletes.

-The $13.85 settlement filed Friday in Orange County Superior Court with USA Water Polo and International Water Polo Club is being paid by the insurer for both organizations.
+The $13.85 settlement with USA Water Polo and International Water Polo Club was filed Friday in Orange County Superior Court.
+It is being paid by the insurer for both organizations.

 “We have heard the plaintiffs’ testimony, and their allegations are heartbreaking,” Christopher Ramsey, CEO of USA Water Polo, said in a statement.
 “We hope that this allows them to begin a new chapter in their lives.”